madalina-cirstea/Introduction-to-Robotics/Gemma Automated GreenHouse/README.md

    - turn water pump ON and OFF

 ## Automatic Mode
-Gemma v1.0 can successfully operate autonomously based on the values recorded by the sensors (two soil humidity sensors, one soil temperature sensor and one air temperature and humidity sensor).
+Gemma v1.0 can successfully operate autonomously based on the values recorded by the sensors (two soil humidity sensors, one soil temperature sensor (water proof) and one air temperature and humidity sensor).

 Thresholds set to maintain the **optimum soil humidity** inside the greenHouse: 350 - 450 VMC (measured in VMC - volumetric moisture content).
 If the soil humidity exceeds the maximum permissible dryness threshold (maxDrynessThreshold) - soil is fully dried, than the water pump should be turned on and should remain in this state before the soil humidity drops below this level.
 If the soil humidity is below the minimum permissible dryness threshold (minDrynessThreshold) - soil is fully watered, than the water pump should be turned off.
 In an optimal environment soil humidity should remain between minimum and maximum permissible dryness threshold.